Arriving in the UK

 London Underground's Piccadilly line provides you with a quick, cost-effective route to/from the airport.
 Tickets are available at London Underground stations; from ticket offices or machines and if you purchase a Travelcard then you will be covered for buses, tubes and some trains.

-Trains to central London:
+Train times to central London:

 The Heathrow Express is a non-stop train service that offers the fastest travel option between Heathrow Airport and Paddington (Central London).
 For details of special offers and to pre-book tickets visit the Heathrow Express Website.